conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 to crashes, miscalculations, etc. Generally speaking, using a consistent compiler version greatly reduces the risk of ABI breaks.

-In the past, changes in the compiler upgrades in conda-forge sometimes required a full rebuild of basically all compiled packages, to avoid breakage between packages that have been compiled to different ABIs.
-Compilers also have different policies in this regard: GCC promises to never break ABI, while MSVC changed (=broke) ABI with every compiler release (although this is not the case anymore for the `vc14` series currently covering VS2015-VS2022).
+Compilers generally strive to maintain ABI-compatibility across versions, meaning that combining artefacts for the same target produced by different versions of the same compiler will work together without issue.
+Due to the nature of the ABI (i.e. a vast interface between software and hardware, with innumerable corner cases), it still happens that unintentional changes for some specific aspect are introduced across compiler versions, though in practice this does not lead to wide-spread issues.

+In contrast, when compilers do intentionally change the ABI (as MSVC did with each release before the `vc14` series currently covering VS2015-VS2022), _every_ compiled package needs to be rebuilt for that new ABI, and cannot be mixed with builds for the old ABI.
+While less likely nowadays, in principle it's also possible that a major infrastructural overhaul in the compiler stack similarly forces a complete rebuild.

+Such large-scale changes -- requiring +/- all of conda-forge to be rebuilt -- take a lot of effort, though thankfully, in recent years such full rebuilds have not been necessary and we managed to do less disruptive compiler upgrades.
-While it is likely that large-scale ABI breaks will happen again which require a full rebuild of conda-forge (e.g. MSVC is planning a vNext after `vc14`), in recent years we have managed to use more targetted rebuilds with less disruptive roll-outs.

-We keep our policies for full rebuilds in place for the next time it will occur.
+However, large-scale ABI breaks remain a possibility (e.g. MSVC is planning a vNext after `vc14`), and so we keep our policies for such a scenario in place.
-While we do not have any promises of support for a generation of ABI-compatible compilers, we have historically maintained them according to the following (non-binding) principles.
+While we do not have any formal promises of support for a generation of ABI-compatible compilers, we have historically maintained them according to the following (non-binding) principles.